Lidl swings to annual loss amid battle to keep prices low as costs surge

 German discount chains Lidl and rival Aldi have been benefiting as consumers switch from the main players to cheaper alternatives to try to cut their food bill in the cost-of-living crisis.

-Industry data from Kantar earlier this week showed that Aldi and Lidl now account for 17.7% of the UK grocery sector between them, with Lidl lifting its market share to 7.6% in the 12 weeks to September 3 from 7.1% a year earlier.
+The latest Kantar data showed that Aldi and Lidl now account for 17.7% of the UK grocery sector between them, with Lidl lifting its market share to 7.6% in the 12 weeks to September 3 from 7.1% a year earlier.

+But they have also been hit hard by cost inflation, given their tight profit margins, and research from Which? earlier this year found that prices had increased the most at Lidl and Aldi among the major chains year-on-year in the three months to the end of February.

 Mr McDonnell said: “We’ve always had a clear commitment to offer the best value to our customers and that is a promise we will always keep, even in uncertain economic times.”

-He added: “Next year will mark 30 years of Lidl in Great Britain, and there is no ceiling on our ambitions for the next 30 as we see the potential for hundreds of new stores across Great Britain.”

-The supermarket, which is part of the Schwarz retail group, has more than 31,000 employees in the UK and more than 960 stores and 14 distribution centres across England, Scotland and Wales.
+The supermarket, which is part of the Schwarz retail group, has more than 31,000 employees in the UK and over 960 stores and 14 distribution centres across England, Scotland and Wales.